ahmedalalousi/hwVisualiser/README.md

 ### 3. Capacity Planning

-Use the visualizations to assist with capacity planning:
+Use the visualisations to assist with capacity planning:

 ```bash
 # Generate detailed diagrams showing resource allocation